 Detailed data on couriers is presented in the “Drivers” tab.

-By clicking on the “Monitoring” tab, you see an in-built browser with Wialon system.
-Additionally, it means that the administrator/dispatcher views the orders summary and tracks the couriers’ movements in one interface without the need to switch between tabs and programs.
+By clicking on the “Monitoring” tab, you see an in-built browser with the Wialon system.
+Additionally, it means that the administrator/dispatcher views the order summary and tracks the couriers’ movements in one interface without the need to switch between tabs and programs.